What Kind of Propane Does a Forklift Use? (is it Hd-5, Hd-10?)

 Propane, having a chemical formula of C3H8, also known as LPG, is widely used in many commercial applications such as powering industrial forklifts because it has low vapor pressure making this gas ideal to be compressed into the liquid inside a cylinder at room temperature.

 But what kind of propane do forklifts use?
-To give a straight answer to this, HD-5 is the kind if propane gas that is used by propane-powered tools and heavy equipment such as a forklift.
+To give a straight answer to this, HD-5 is the kind of propane gas that is used by propane-powered tools and heavy equipment such as a forklift.
 HD-5 is suitable to power forklifts because of its mixture of a minimum of 90% propane and a maximum of 5% propylene.
 In that mixture, propylene doesn’t gum up inside the IC engine during combustion.

 HD-5, being a widely used grade of propane, at least in the US, is readily available for commercial purposes because 90% of the gas in the market is domestically produced.
-In fact, 48 million households and businesses used this grade for various applications – that includes fuel forklifts.
+In fact, 48 million households and businesses use this grade for various applications – that includes fuel forklifts.
 If you order propane tanks from your local dealer, if you ask what grade of propane they offer, they would gladly say it is HD-5.

-Other advantages making propane ideal for power forklifts are friendly to the environment as it burns it generates low greenhouse gas emissions, the gas is non-toxic making the equipment suitable even for indoor use and the gas is cheaper than gasoline or diesel.
+Other advantages of making propane ideal for power forklifts are friendly to the environment as it burns generates low greenhouse gas emissions, the gas is non-toxic making the equipment suitable even for indoor use and the gas is cheaper than gasoline or diesel.

-What are the different Kinds of Propane?
+What are the different kinds of Propane?

 GradeMixtureAvailabilityUse